iTwin/presentation/packages/hierarchies/learning/HierarchyDefinitions.md

 ## Custom post-processing

-The post-processing step happens after nodes' hiding, grouping and children determination steps, but before sorting.
-The step allows modifying the nodes and is especially useful when grouping nodes need to be modified in some way.
+The post-processing step allows to modify the nodes in their final form - fully customized, grouped and with children determined.
+Also, since the step happens after grouping, it gives a chance to apply modifications to grouping nodes.

 For example, the following code snippet shows how to use the `postProcessNode` callback to assign an icon property to a grouping node: